SergioBonatto/YuuOS/README.md

 2.  **Interact with the Shell:**

-    After running the script, QEMU will launch, and you will be greeted by the YuuOS shell prompt:
+    After running the script, QEMU will launch, and you will be greeted by the PraxisOS shell prompt:

     ```
     >